Is flipping a house a good idea?

 The pros and cons of house flipping

 Real life is often different from television.
 It is possible to make money flipping houses and people who are good at it can make a lot of money.
-But it’s not as easy as some of those shows say it is.
-And there is a lot about flipping houses you’ll want to understand before you decide if this business is right for you.
+But it’s not as easy as some of those shows seem to suggest.
+And there is a lot about flipping houses to understand before you decide if this business is right for you.

 What does flipping a house mean?